FluentLenium/FluentLenium/README.md

 ### Information

-You can also retrieve information of selected elements:
+You can also retrieve information of located elements:

 ```java
 // Name of the first element